 10 Lighting Design Considerations

-Lights can seem like a simple decision if you don’t overthink it, but when you consider all of the different components that go into making a workspace well-lit, you see just how complicated the process may be.
+Lights can seem like a simple decision if you don’t overthink it, but when you consider all of the different aspects that go into making a workspace well-lit, you see just how complicated the process may be.
 Here are a few lighting design tips and concepts to consider when choosing office lighting:

 - Light Distribution and Brightness